Scorpion Child

-Scorpion Child is an American rock band from Austin, Texas, active since 2006.
-They released two albums.
+Scorpion Child is an American rock band from Austin, Texas, active sporadically since 2006.
+Singer Aryn Jonathan Black has been the group's only consistent member.
+Their music has been compared to Led Zeppelin, Uriah Heep, Rainbow, and Black Sabbath, and the band has cited Pentagram, Lucifer's Friend, The Sisters of Mercy, and Bauhaus as influences.

 History

-Scorpion Child was formed in 2006 as an acoustic duo, consisting of Aryn Jonathan Black and Asa Savage.
-The bands name came from a song by the English rock / dark wave band The Cult.
-The band is signed to the German-based independent label Nuclear Blast and worked with Grammy-nominated producer Chris “Frenchie” Smith on their first two albums.
-Their music has been compared to Led Zeppelin, Uriah Heep, Rainbow and Black Sabbath, and the band has cited Krautrock, death rock, doom metal, goth (music) bands like Pentagram, Lucifer's Friend, The Sisters Of Mercy and Bauhaus as influences.
+Scorpion Child was formed in 2006 as an acoustic duo, consisting of Aryn Jonathan Black and guitarist Asa Savage.
+The band's name came from a song by the English rock band The Cult.
+They signed with the Nuclear Blast label and worked with Grammy-nominated producer Chris “Frenchie” Smith on their first two albums.

-Scorpion Child released their self-titled debut album in June 2013.
-The album featured a lineup of Black, Cowart, rhythm guitarist Tom Frank, bassist Shaun Avants and drummer Shawn Alvear; with contributions from previous guitarist Chris Hodge.
-In a review of the album, one reviewer described Scorpion Child as "a heavy-riffing behemoth that takes the current glut of guitar-slinging retro-copyists and punches them through the pavement."
+Savage departed in 2010 and Black expanded the lineup.
+Scorpion Child released their self-titled debut album in June 2013, featuring a lineup of Black, lead guitarist Chris Cowart, rhythm guitarist Tom Frank, bassist Shaun Avants, and drummer Shawn Alvear; with contributions from previous guitarist Chris Hodge.
+One reviewer described Scorpion Child as "a heavy-riffing behemoth that takes the current glut of guitar-slinging retro-copyists and punches them through the pavement."
 The album reached #31 on the Billboard Heatseekers chart.
 The song "Polygon of Eyes" was featured as the iTunes single of the week in June 2013.

-Frank, Avants and Alvear all left the band in 2014.
+Frank, Avants, and Alvear all left the band in 2014.
 Jon “The Charn” Rice, previously of the death metal band Job for a Cowboy, joined on drums and Alec Padron joined on bass.
 Instead of recruiting a new rhythm guitarist, the band added keyboardist AJ Vincent in early 2015.
 This lineup released the album Acid Roulette in June 2016.
 The album was noted for being heavier and more progressive than its predecessor, thanks to the strengths of the new lineup, while one reviewer noted the album's "Lizzy-meets-Maiden riffage."
 Acid Roulette reached #19 on the Billboard Heatseekers chart.